Navigation

 • Radionuclide test.
 In this test, your doctor will inject a harmless, radioactive substance into your body and then take pictures of your heart.
 The radioactive substance shows up as it travels through your heart so your doctor can see your blood flowing and how well your heart’s working.

 If your routine ultrasound scans show a potential problem with your baby’s heart, you’ll be offered a fetal echocardiogram.
 Your midwife may also offer you this test if you have a family history of congenital heart disease (congenital means you’re born with a problem).
-A foetal echocardiogram can show the structure of your baby’s heart and how well the blood is flowing through it.
-This will help to show if your baby needs any treatment.
+A fetal echocardiogram can show the structure of your baby’s heart and how well the blood is flowing through it.8 This will help to show if your baby needs any treatment.

 Yes, an echocardiogram can show heart failure (when your heart isn’t pumping blood properly).
 An echocardiogram will measure the amount of blood that your heart pumps out each time your heart beats.
-If this is less than normal, your doctor will use this and other test results to diagnose heart failure.
+If this is less than normal, your doctor will use this and other test results to diagnose heart failure

 More on this topic